 And we follow its instruction without question.
 Daily.
 We are highly leveraged to the barcode’s dialogue and our relationship with it.
 Everything has a bar-code on it.
 I spat one out the other day – for example – biting into an apple without looking.
 The barcode is a ubiquitous and ever-present representation of human subservience to the machine.
 Which we ignore.
 Because the idea of it cuts to our core.
 And hints at a possible future too terrifying to imagine.

 In his book titled, ‘You Are Not A Gadget’, Jaron Lanier tells us the type of data the bar-code represents now has more rights than people.
-In the scramble to gratify our insatiable appetite for new technology and its conveniences we have unwittingly – in Lanier’s words – “turned our world into some stupid giant information system” which we are “just components of”.
-We are human peripherals.
+In the scramble to gratify our insatiable appetite for new technology and its conveniences we have unwittingly “turned our world into some giant information system” which we are “just components of”.
+We have become human peripherals.
 “Reduced and demeaned”.
-And we have ourselves a new religion and a new submission.
+And just like that ⎮ we have ourselves a new religion ⎮ and a new submission.
 Technology has become God (Aitken, 2019).

-Kneel before the bar-code – the principal symbolic representation of the new faith.
+So down you go.
+And kneel before the bar-code ⎮ the principal symbolic representation of the new faith.

 When working on magazine covers designer Chris Ashworth would always leave the bar-code placement till last.
 And once the cover type and copy was set and he had all the visual elements ready to go he would just fling the bar-code on and simply , “leave it where it landed”.
 A small act of rebellion.
 Against authority and convention.
-And we could potentially add tech’s overwhelming rule.
+And without realising it ⎮ tech’s overwhelming rule.

 Fuck the machine.